 Why AI agents make this worse

-A human rep scanning a list might instinctively skip a Gmail address when sending B2B outreach.
+A human rep scanning a list might instinctively skip an address that looks like a private individual’s when sending B2B outreach.
 It feels off.
 They might flag it or route it differently.

 An AI agent does not have that instinct.
 If the email field is populated, the agent uses it.
 If the sequence says send, the agent sends.
 The classification needs to happen at the data layer - before the agent ever sees the record.